volodymyrhudyma/blog/content/blog/yield-expression-implicitly-results-in-an-any-type-because-its-containing-generator-lacks-a-return-type-annotation.md

   implicitly results in an 'any' type because its containing generator lacks a return-type annotation."
-teaser: Due to the fact that my article on How To Add Redux Saga With TypeScript To The React Application became popular, I have been asked one question already a few times.
-After finishing the tutorial, you expect to have fully working application built with the mentioned technologies, but suddenly you end up with...
+teaser: Due to the fact that my article on How To Add Redux Saga With TypeScript To The React Application became popular, I've been asked one question a few times already.
+After finishing the tutorial, you expect to have built a fully working application using the mentioned technologies, but suddenly you end up with a...
 date: 2021-07-15T20:30:59.459Z
 ---
-Due to the fact that my article on [How To Add Redux Saga With TypeScript To The React Application](/add-redux-saga-with-typescript-to-your-react-application-january-2021/) became popular, I have been asked one question already a few times.
+Due to the fact that my article on [How To Add Redux Saga With TypeScript To The React Application](/add-redux-saga-with-typescript-to-your-react-application-january-2021/) became popular, I've been asked one question a few times already.

-After finishing the tutorial, you expect to have fully working application built with the mentioned technologies, but suddenly you end up with a strange error in the console: **'yield' expression implicitly results in an 'any' type because its containing generator lacks a return-type annotation**:
+After finishing the tutorial, you expect to have built a fully working application using the mentioned technologies, but suddenly you end up with a strange error in the console: **'yield' expression implicitly results in an 'any' type because its containing generator lacks a return-type annotation**:

 ![TypeScript 4.2 Breaking Changes Error](/img/screenshot-2021-07-14-at-22.33.51.png "TypeScript 4.2 Breaking Changes Error")

-Let's find out what does it mean and how can it be fixed.
+Let's find out what it means and how to fix it.

 ## A Bit Of History

-The article was published on January 4th, 2021 and written a couple of days before and for sure I have double checked the code to make sure that it works fine and no errors are thrown anywhere.
+The article was published on January 4, 2021 and written a couple of days before.

+I always double check all code to make sure it works properly and there are no errors anywhere.

-Then how is it possible for the same code to work fine at the beginning of the year and break now?
+So how is it possible that the same code works fine at the beginning of the year and breaks now?

-The reason is simple, however not obvious - **TypeScript version**.
+The reason is simple, but not obvious - **TypeScript version**.

-At the beginning of the year, the latest TypeScript version was 4.1 and the whole tutorial was based on it, however in the meantime, TypeScript 4.2 was published (on February 23d, 2021) and it occurred that it has some breaking changes.
+At the beginning of the year the latest TypeScript version was 4.1 and the whole tutorial was based on it, but in the meantime TypeScript 4.2 was released (on February 23, 2021) and it occurred that it has some breaking changes.

 Let's dig deeper and find out what has changed.

 ## Breaking Changes

-Apart from providing a bunch of features, TypeScript 4.2 contains breaking changes that may have an impact on your application if it uses generators.
+TypeScript 4.2 not only adds a number of features, but also includes changes that may affect your application when it uses generators.

-If the value of a **yield** expression is captured, but TypeScript can't figure out what type should be received from the expression (for example, if it isn't contextually typed), it will throw an **implicit any error**, which is exactly the same error we were talking about at the beginning of the article.
+If the value of a **yield** expression is captured, but TypeScript can't figure out what type to receive from the expression (for example, if it isn't contextually typed), it will throw an **implicit any error**, which is the exact same error we talked about at the beginning of the article.

-Let's see some code examples:
+Let's look at some code examples:

 ```typescript
 /*